For some buyers, but not most, buying a distressed or troubled business can be the right move.

 Why?
 How?
 I believe that each of these buyers had enough industry experience that they were able to accurately assess and value a troubled business, buy it right, and then step in and make the operational changes necessary for the business to succeed.
 They also had sufficient resources to fund their businesses while they stabilized them and then turned them around.

-Buying a distressed or troubled business can certainly be the right move, but this type of high risk project is certainly not for the inexperienced or the faint of heart!
+Buying a distressed or troubled business can certainly by the right move, but this type of high-risk project is certainly not for the inexperienced or the faint of heart!